 It is important to secure these forms of classified information because their disclosure will damage government missions or interests.
 Such sensitive material, for example, contains details or information supplied by a confidential source (person, company, or foreign government) on condition that it is not published.

-Examples of these categories of knowledge for corporations and healthcare organisations include:
+Examples of these categories of knowledge for corporations and healthcare organizations include:

 - Names, emails, phone numbers, etc. of staff or clients,